ibm-cloud-docs/ibm-spectrum-lsf/getting-started.md

 {: #create-ssh-key}
 {: step}

-Create an SHH key in your {{site.data.keyword.cloud_notm}} account.
+Create an SSH key in your IBM Cloud account.
 This is your SSH key that you will use to access the LSF cluster.
+Ensure the SSH key is present in the same resource group and region where the cluster is being provisioned.
+We support passing comma separated multiple SSH keys, if the cluster needs multiple SSH keys.
 For more information, see [SSH keys](/docs/vpc?topic=vpc-ssh-keys).

 ## Create custom image
 {: #create-custom-image}